How to Use Notebooks as a Markdown Editor

-Markdown is a simple set of rules to style and format plain text.
-Markdown is also a tool to convert these rules to perfectly formatted HTML.
-It is an alternative for those who do not like WYSIWYG editing, and for those who just appreciate the flexibility and simplicity of Markdown.
+Markdown is a simple set of rules to style and format plain text, but it is also a tool to convert these rules to perfectly formatted HTML, and as such is a great alternative to WYSIWYG editing.
+Many users appreciate the flexibility and simplicity of Markdown.

 What are Notebooks’ Markdown Documents?